MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-out-of-teams.md

 ![Screenshot: User interface of sign in to all apps with a link to only sign into this app only.](media/sign-in-to-all-apps.png)

 **Note:** when users select “this app only” when signing in to Teams, other apps on the PCs won’t be able to use this account.
-Practically, this means that links to files or websites clicked in Teams may not properly open in Microsoft 365 or in Edge, and users may be prompted to sign in again.
-In other words, “this app only” prevents SSO from working correctly between Windows, Teams and other applications, and as such is not recommended when signing in to Teams.
+Practically, this means that links to files or websites clicked in Teams may not properly open in Microsoft 365 or in Microsoft Edge, and users may be prompted to sign in again.
+In other words, “this app only” prevents SSO from working correctly between Windows, Teams and other applications, and as such isn't recommended when signing in to Teams.

 ### Best practices for multiple users on a shared desktop device

-If a desktop computer is shared by different users, we recommend setting it up with separate accounts to log in to Windows or MacOS and training users to lock the computer when they walk away.
+If a desktop computer is shared by different users, we recommend setting it up with separate accounts to sign in to Windows or macOS and training users to lock the computer when they walk away.
 This allows each user to enjoy SSO between apps in a given operating system session and keep their account and data separated from other users'.

 In cases where a single desktop computer is shared between multiple Frontline Workers, we recommend using Cloud PCs, as described here: [Frontline worker for Windows devices in Microsoft Intune](/mem/solutions/frontline-worker/frontline-worker-overview-windows).